-If you don’t know your hourly rate, use this calculator to make sure you’re getting the minimum.
+If you don’t know your hourly rate, use this calculator to make sure you’re getting the right wage.

-If you’ve only worked a part-time job before, you’ll be happy to know that you can expect holiday pay.
-And if you earn enough, a pension scheme.
-Some employers may offer other benefits, such as green travel loans, company equipment such as a phone or car, leisure facilities, or a relocation allowance if you have to move.
+- some employers may offer other benefits, such as travel loans, a phone or car, leisure facilities, or a relocation allowance if you have to move

 What if I have additional needs?

-Here’s a really useful guide to disability support for apprentices from Disability Rights UK that should help you find the right course for your needs.
+Here’s a really useful guide to disability support for apprentices to help you find out more.

 If you're an apprentice in England in care, or you have experience of being in care, you may be eligible for an apprenticeships care leavers' bursary of £1,000.
 For apprentices starting their apprenticeship on or after 1 August 2023, the bursary will be £3,000.
 It is payable in instalments over the first year of the apprenticeship.